 Leonard Nimoy reprised his role of the Vulcan Spock from the original TV series and movies in two season five episodes in 1991.

-Nimoy most recently reprised his Spock role in the 2009 reboot of the "Star Trek" film series and in the 2013 sequel "Star Trek Into Darkness."
+Nimoy reprised his Spock role in the 2009 reboot of the "Star Trek" film series and in the 2013 sequel "Star Trek Into Darkness."
 He also voiced the character Sentinel Prime in movie "Transformers: Dark of the Moon" and had a recurring role on the sci-fi TV series "Fringe."
 He died from complications of chronic obstructive pulmonary disease at age 83 on Feb.
 27, 2015.

 Ashley Judd made her acting debut playing Ensign Robin Lefler in two episodes in season five of the series in 1991.

 Since then, Judd has gone on to star in such movies as "Heat," "A Time to Kill" and "Kiss the Girls."
 Her most recent roles were in the since-canceled 2012 TV series "Missing" and in the movies "Olympus Has Fallen" and "Divergent."